Virasoro constraints on moduli of sheaves and vertex algebras: VOA from sheaf theory

 for $u\in \widehat{H}_\bullet\big(\CP_{\alpha^{\pa}}\big)$, $v\in \widehat{H}_\bullet\big(\CP_{\beta^{\pa}}\big)$.
 Note that the inclusion of $\CM_X\hookrightarrow \CP_X$ sending $F\mapsto (0, F)$ realizes $V_\bullet$ as a vertex subalgebra of $V_\bullet^{\pa}$.

 \begin{remark} In Joyce's theory \cite[Section 8]{Jo21}, wall-crossing for pairs plays an important role in the definition of the invariant classes $[M]^\inva$.
 However, the vertex algebra that he uses to formulate such wall-crossing formulae is not $V_\bullet^{\pa}$.
-For our purposes, it will be enough to consider the stack $\CN_X$ parametrizing a vector space $U$ and a sheaf $F$ together with a morphism $U\otimes \CO_X\to F$ (cf. \cite[Definition 8.2]{Jo21} with $L=\CO_X$ or \cite[Definition 2.12]{Bo21} with $n=0$).
-The stack $\CN_X$ maps to $\CP_X$ by sending
+For our purposes, it will be enough to consider the stack $\CN_X$ parametrizing triples $(U,F,f)$ where $U$ is a vector space, $F$ is a sheaf and $f:U \otimes \CO_X\to F$ is a morphism (cf. \cite[Definition 8.2]{Jo21} with $L=\CO_X$ or \cite[Definition 2.12]{Bo21} when $n=0$).
+The stack $\CN_X$ maps to $\CP_X$ by